SarahTaylorProject/trove_experiment/README.md

 "digital death trip" requires Ruby

-It also requires that a valid Trove API key is in a subfolder named 'keys'
+It also requires that a valid Trove API key is in a subfolder named 'keys' It needs a town list in the 'town_lists' subfolder.
+An example is included (vic_and_border_locality_list.csv).
+The fancier Victorian town list built from PTV stops is also possible, if a gtfs.zip file is included in this subfolder.
+The latter is a much bigger file so is not included by default.

 Speaking is big part.
 On Linux and Mac the "speak" function is in-built and the "say_something" functions take this into account.